Winchester College War Cloister: Architecture

 The War Cloister was constructed from knapped flint and Portland stone ashlars.
 The cloister arcade is made of Portland stone, with round-headed arches supported by Tuscan columns.
 A crown-post oak structure supports a roof of Purbeck stone tiles.
 Badges from 120 regiments, in which men from the school served, decorate the walls, corbels and roof beams, to designs by George Kruger Gray which were painted by Laurence Arthur Turner.
-The roof also has carved wooden angels, and above the main arches over the paths that cross at the centre of the cloister are the badges from four regiments of particularly associated with the school: the Rifle Brigade, the King's Royal Rifle Corps, the Hampshire Regiment, and the Royal Artillery.
+The roof also has carved wooden angels, and above the main arches over the paths that cross at the centre of the cloister are the badges from four regiments particularly associated with the school: the Rifle Brigade, the King's Royal Rifle Corps, the Hampshire Regiment, and the Royal Artillery.
 There is an apse at each of the four corners of the cloister which are dedicated to: South Africa (southeast), Australia (southwest), Canada (northwest), and India (northeast).
 Each apse has a large circular stone floor slab: granite from Table Mountain in South Africa, syenite from New South Wales, marble from Texada Island in British Columbia, and black marble from Budh Gaya in India.
 Four small stones from Ypres set into the floor near the Meads Gate to the east.
 The names of those killed in the First World War are listed on the outer wall of the cloister, on tablets of Hopton Wood stone; each of the outer walls bears a pair of large tablets, eight in all, each comprising six smaller panels listing the names.